nanunzoey/data-science-portfolio/README.md

 # Repository for Data Science Porfolio

-Only includes personal projects
+Only includes personal projects.

 ### Contents

-- Manufacturing Anomaly Detection with PCA and autoencoders (Applied respectively)
+- Manufacturing Anomaly Detection with PCA and autoencoders(Applied respectively).
-- News Summarizer with Seq2seq + Attention
+- News Summarizer with Seq2seq + Attention.